niceduckdev/portfolio/src/content/posts/dotfiles.md

 And here are some screenshots of my setup.

-![Setup while writing this post](/images/posts/dotfiles/post.webp) *Writing and old version of this post*
+![Setup while writing this post](/images/posts/dotfiles/post.webp) *Writing an old version of this post*

 ![Setup while editing code](/images/posts/dotfiles/code.webp) *Editing the PanelController in my MVC project*